MissyM2/efu-client/README.md

  -  [Home](#ExecutiveFollowUp)

-1. Student may add, update and delete profile items school term, personal courses and weeks of the term.
+1. Student may add, update and delete profile items courses and deliverables.
 2. At the end of a week, a student (user) may add or update details of the current week such as the difficulty of a course or if the student likes/dislikes it.
 3. Student may also add or update grades for each course at the end of the current week.
-4. Student plans the next week by adding, updating or deleting deliverables for a course as well as details about the deliverable.
 5. Student can view deliverables due TODAY a well as for a given week.
 This includes number of hours of preparation required that day or week.